What Percentage Of Southerners Owned Slaves

 Conclusion

 The distribution of slave ownership in the mid-19th century was characterized by extreme inequality.
-On top of that, while the institution was a cornerstone of the Southern economy and a defining feature of its social hierarchy, it was far from a universal experience among the white population.
+While the institution was a cornerstone of the Southern economy and a defining feature of its social hierarchy, it was far from a universal experience among the white population.
 The concentration of wealth and power in the hands of a small, elite minority created a stratified society that was as economically volatile as it was socially rigid.
 Understanding these nuances—the divide between the wealthy planter and the subsistence farmer, and the geographic disparities between the Deep South and the Border States—is essential to grasping the complex tensions that ultimately drove the nation toward the Civil War.

 Political Ramifications and the Road to Disunion

 The uneven distribution of slave ownership carried profound political consequences that extended far beyond economic considerations.
-In the decades preceding the Civil War, the Southern political landscape was dominated by a planter elite who leveraged their wealth and social standing to control state governments and shape regional policy.
+In real terms, in the decades preceding the Civil War, the Southern political landscape was dominated by a planter elite who leveraged their wealth and social standing to control state governments and shape regional policy.
 This political monopoly meant that the interests of large slaveholders disproportionately influenced secessionist rhetoric and the formation of the Confederate government.

 Conclusion